-The DataMatrix code is a high-density, two-dimensional barcode symbol that enables a large quantity of data to be presented on a small surface.
-The DataMatrix code is in the public domain, which means that it can be used in any application without having to pay royalties.
-The “square” DataMatrix is the most commonly used and allows the greatest amount of data to be encoded according to the ISO/IEC 16022 standard :
+The DataMatrix code is a high-density, two-dimensional barcode symbol that enables representing a large amount of information over a small area.
+The DataMatrix code is in the public domain, which means that it can be used in any application without being royalty liable.
+The “square” DataMatrix is the most commonly used and the one that encodes the most data according to ISO/IEC 16022 standard :

-The GS1 system is characterized by the use of ECC200 coding from DataMatrix, which provides the maximum level of security.
+The GS1 system is characterized by the use of DataMatrix ECC200 coding which provides the maximum level of security.
 The DataMatrix code requires camera reading technology.

 What is encoded at MicroFrance®:

-- > can be used by the sterilization centers to differentiate between instruments from the same batch.
+- can be used by the sterilization centers to differentiate instruments in the same batch.

 Example of a DataMatrix code on a MicroFrance® instrument: